jacqueline-rivera/customer-churn/README.md

 The average f1 results for each value of 'C' are: 74.8%, 75.2%, 75.6%, 75.5%, 75.6%, 75.7%, and 75.7%.
 Since C=100 has the highest f1 score, this is the hyperparameter that will be used in the Logistic Regression model.

 ## Random Forest
 Next we will build the Random Forest classifier.
-Here, we will try different values for three hyperparameters: n_estimators, max_features, and max_depth and find which combination of these values will result in the highest f1 score.
+Here, we will try different values for three hyperparameters (n_estimators, max_features, and max_depth) and find which combination of these values will result in the highest f1 score.

 ```python
 from sklearn.ensemble import RandomForestClassifier